wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

 Click the name of the column to sort.
 Click again to change the sorting order.

+!!! info "Sensitive data (PII) transmitted by endpoint"
+    The **red key** icon marks that the endpoint transmits the PII group.
+In the endpoint details, you can see which exactly parameter transmits which PII.

 ## API structure and related events